 While there’s no doubting the convenience that tea bags bring, arguably some of the benefits are lost in the process.

 With matcha tea finding its way back into fashion (according to The Daily Telegraph “the world seems to have gone bonkers for matcha”), it’s time to explore which is the best way to consume it - in tea bag or powder format?

 Bags Vs Powder

-We all know the benefits of matcha tea, with its boost of antioxidants and reported cancer-fighting properties, thanks to its high levels of ‘catechins’ among other factors.
+We all know the benefits of matcha tea, with its boost of antioxidants, thanks to its high levels of ‘catechins’ among other factors.